HORSE -- DEPARTMENT -- ZHH

 4-H Horse Point System - note: If only one in the class and they are not awarded top of class - 9 points.

-RANCH HORSE –Members must be enrolled in the Ranch Horse Project to participate in Ranch Horse.
-Must be 12 years old or older to do cattle work.
-Must be assessed by superintendents to advance to the next level.
+RANCH HORSE – Members must be enrolled in the Ranch Horse Project to participate in Ranch Horse.
+Each member will be assessed by leaders to advance to the next level.

 HORSE DEPARTMENT ZHH